What is planning in the moment?

 Using this approach means that all written planning is retrospective (there is no forward planning).
 Each practitioner records what they have done to help the children progress each day on our online system, Tapestry.
 Phonics and maths are still taught during whole class carpet sessions as well as one to one during continuous provision.

-We have a weekly sheet on which we make notes about what the children have shown interest in and the learning we have observed in each area.
+We observe, discuss and record what the children have shown an interest in and the learning we have observed in each area.
 We use this to reflect on what is going well, what could be further developed or improved and how we can respond to this as soon as possible.

 This style of planning allows children to reflect on their learning and in many cases provides an opportunity for the teacher to extend learning and consolidate knowledge, during whole class sessions, small group work or individually.